ShaunZhxiong/MUSA_801_PPR/notes.md

 >
 >- **<u>Our task is to allocate the particular resources, SO HOW IS THIS DONE CURRENTLY?
 If any, what are the frictions or complexities in the above decision making process.</u>**
 >
 >1.
-Only based on the size of the building, don't take into consideration amenities, neighborhood, crime,  neighboring parks, etc.
+Only based on the size of the amenity, don't take into consideration amenities, neighborhood, crime,  neighboring parks, etc.
 >
 >2.
 Do the schedule in ONE SEASON advanced.
 >
 >- **<u>What is the successful criteria for this project?
 Metrics?</u>**
 >
 >1.
-Identify a priority score to evaluate every park and recreation center
->
->2.
 Figure out what the market is for the park.
 >
+>
 >  **(origin neighborhood + demographic composition + how many people + seasonal/hourly characteristic + activity)**
 >
+>2.
+Metric for citizens' usage (Know the activity and how people use the services)
 >3.
-Metric for citizens' usage (Know the activity and how people use the services)
+Prediction about usage
 >
->4.
+>3.
 Metrics for park quality (now, only the "amount of trash collected"; should look at Michael's nighttime business dashboard)
 >
->5.
+>4.
 Give suggestions on how to staff the whole neighborhood (Community Area - 1 sq mile rectangular area)
 >
 >   (the interest of users for various places may be different between the plan and reality)
 >
 >
 >